sindresorhus/devtools-detect/readme.md

 Useful for when you want something special to happen when DevTools is open.
 Like pausing canvas, adding style debug info, etc.

+**This package has a lot of flaws.
+It used to work better, but browsers changed, and the detection now has too many false-positives.**

 ## [Demo](https://sindresorhus.com/devtools-detect)

 ## Install